Kinto/kinto-http.js/README.md

 > ##### Notes
 >
 > If you plan on fetching all the available pages, you can set the `pages` option to `Infinity`.
-Be aware that for large datasets this strategy can possibly issue an important amount of HTTP requests.
+Be aware that for large datasets this strategy can possibly issue an excessive number of HTTP requests.

 ## Events